byu-magicc/.github/profile/README.md

 # BYU MAGICC Lab

 Welcome to the official GitHub page of the **Brigham Young University MAGICC Lab**!
 Here we explore innovative research in **robotics, control theory, autonomous systems,** and more.
-Our mission is to push the boundaries of engineering and computer science to enable the next generation of intelligent systems.

 [Visit Our Website](https://magicc.byu.edu/)